Skip to main content

 Funding Opportunities

-Admitted graduate students have the opportunity to apply for graduate assistantships, and fellowships, and scholarships.
+Admitted graduate students have the opportunity to apply for graduate assistantships, fellowships, and scholarships.

 Housing

-WVU Housing offers four conveniently located University Apartment communities.
-These communities are affordable, close to campus, and offer amenities of home!
+WVU Housing offers 4 conveniently located University Apartment communities.
+These communities are affordable, close to campus, and offer amenities of home.

 Transcripts